prabusw/beancount-importer-zeodha/README.md

 The script zerodha.py must be placed in the following folder importers\zerodha at the root of beancount.

 Refer to the directory structure presented below as recommened in Beancount documentation with the above scripts in their respective folders.
+This structure is also available as a screengrab here https://github.com/prabusw/beancount-importer-zerodha/blob/master/folderstructure.png.

 The configuration file is named as config.py and this can be in the same folder as the main beancount file i,e here my.beancount.